sourcecred/docs/community/concepts/deep-then-wide.md

 for a few communities.
 In part, this means paying a lot of attention to the edge cases, and spots where SourceCred isn't working as intended, and trying to fix those issues.

-In many ways, going deep is more challenging than going wide.
-We could go wide by marketing SourceCred and building buzz, but improving the core quality requires a lot of experimentation with algorithms and community practices.

 #### Going Deep First